Vithyashagar/FDM_2021/README.md

 This was done for an assignment in academics.

 This project was part of the accedemic module Fundamentals of Data mining.
+See the final document to see more information about this project.

 ## Group Members
 [Kovishwakarunya K](https://github.com/LVABIMANIKumarage?tab=repositories),